shubhamkolape/Weather_App_JS/readme.md

 ## Acknowledgments

-- Special thanks to the creators of the OpenWeatherMap API for providing the data source for this app.
+- Special thanks to the creators of the Weatherapi API for providing the data source for this app.

     Thank you for checking out the Weather App!
 Enjoy and stay weather-informed!